Free tools for developers

 Frequently Asked Questions

-Why do programmers use hexadecimal?
+Why do programmers use hexadecimal instead of decimal?